MrTurtles/Outlook-add-in-HaloPSA/README.md

 # Known issues
 - Inline/Embedded that are downscaled/have a low aspect ratio inside Outlook appear as orginal size in HaloPSA note.
 If someone gets this fixed, let me know!
+- Not really an issue, but the product was made in Dutch; for example Klant = Customer and Behandelaar = Agent.

 # Contact
 If you have any questions feel free to create an issues on this repository.